1986–87 FC Basel season

-The Fussball Club Basel 1893 1986–87 season was their 93rd season since the club's foundation.
+The Fussball Club Basel 1893 1986–87 season was their 93rd season since the club's founding.
 It was their 41st consecutive season in the top flight of Swiss football since they achieved promotion in the 1945–46 season.
 FC Basel played their home games in the St. Jakob Stadium.
-Peter Max Sutter was the club's newly appointed chairman.

 Overview

 Pre-season

-Helmut Benthaus had returned first team manager the season before, this was his second consecutive season as coach.
-There were a number of changes in the team.
+Peter Max Sutter was the club's newly appointed chairman.
+He had taken over from local businessman Urs Gribi, who had held this position over the previous three seasons.
+The club was faced by financial problems that increased during the last few years: the cash flow was low and players wages and security costs were continually rising.
+Sutter's main concern was to find new sponsors that got more complicated at the time.
+Helmut Benthaus had returned as first team manager the season before, this was his second consecutive season as coach.
+Several players left.
 The defenders Ertan Irizik moved on to St. Gallen, Francois Laydu moved on to Locarno, Stefano Ceccaroni moved to FC Laufen and Alfred Lüthi moved on to Grenchen.
 Further the midfielder Martin Jeitziner moved on to Young Boys, and the two forwards Beat Sutter moved on to Xamax and Ruedi Zbinden moved on to Grenchen.
-In the other direction, Stefan Bützer who had won the championship with the Young Boys the previous season signed in for the club.
-Then Jean-Pierre François and Markus Füri both signed in from local team Concordia Basel and Markus Hodel signed in from local club Nordstern Basel.
-Further Bruno Hänni joined from lower tier club FC Oensingen and as reserve goalkeeper Patrick Mäder joined from lower tier club Schaffhausen.
+Some new players signed in to the club.
+Stefan Bützer had won the championship with the Young Boys the previous season.
+Jean-Pierre François and Markus Füri both were from local team Concordia Basel and Markus Hodel from local club Nordstern Basel.
+Bruno Hänni was from lower tier club FC Oensingen and reserve goalkeeper Patrick Mäder was from lower tier club Schaffhausen.

-In this season Basel played a total of 52 games.
-30 matches were played in the domestic league and then another four in the promotion/relegation play-offs, three games were in the Swiss Cup and 15 were friendly matches.
+In this season Basel played a total of 52 games (30 matches were played in the domestic league and another four in the promotion/relegation play-offs, three games were in the Swiss Cup and 15 were friendly matches).
 Of their test games, nine ended with a victory, four were drawn and two ended with a defeat.
 During these games the team scored 42 goals and conceded 18.
 All the test games were played away from home.